Bonsai: The Timeless Japanese Art of Miniature Trees and Natural Harmony

 Bonsai in Japanese Daily Life and Traditions

-Bonsai is also featured in traditional celebrations.
-During the New Year, miniature pines and plum trees are displayed to symbolize hope, purification, and new beginnings.
+Bonsai is also featured in seasonal and ceremonial displays.
+During the New Year, miniature pines (shōchikubai) and plum trees are sometimes arranged in public exhibits or formal alcoves (tokonoma) to symbolize hope and renewal.

 The Global Spread of Bonsai Culture